BooleanWhale/fishtank-rtsp-server-cam/README.md

 # Fishtank RTSP Server & Camera System

 This project provides a real-time streaming solution for monitoring a fishtank via an RTSP stream, with a web interface featuring a video player and an hourly image carousel.
+Recomended use with RaspberryPi and standard USB webcam.

 https://github.com/user-attachments/assets/3bc8c161-7540-4065-8346-4b2f0046e91c